Muaath5/TDLibBinaries/README.md

 ```
 Then execute any script you like, And follow [_AddBinaries_ explanation](#adding-binaries)
 ___
-After that, You can submit to help community to create apps based on TDLib.
+After that, you can submit a pull request to help community creating apps based on TDLib :)